Hokitika Festival

 A huge thank you to our sponsors!
 Please support them as they have supported the festival!

-Sponsors are providing prizes for the festival raffle and are listed in alphabetical order below 🙂 Many are going to be there in person at the festival to chat and answer your questions about thier products..
+Several of the sponsors are going to be there in person at the festival to chat and answer your questions about thier products..
 Some will even have special goodies for sale at the festival!

 About the Raffle

-$2 CASH per ticket
+$2 per ticket – cash and paywave accepted!

 All proceeds go directly to the NZCA Canyon fund, for supporting canyoning opportunities around the country.